MycroftAI/mycroft-mark-1/README.md

 ## Examples
 * "Set your eye color to pink"
 * "Change your eye color to the default"
-* "Set a custom eye color (you'll be prompted for values)"
+* "Set a custom eye color" (you'll be prompted for values)
 * "Turn on auto brightness"
 * "Change to low brightness"
 * "Dim to 50%"